RylanSchaeffer/rylanschaeffer.github.io/content/research/2024_arxiv_is_model_collapse_inevitable/main.md

 What happens when generative models are trained on their own outputs?

-Prior works foretold of a catastrophic feedback loop, a curse of recursion, of models descending into madness.
-Is democratizing access to models polluting the very data necessary to train future models?
+Prior works foretold of a catastrophic feedback loop, a curse of recursion, of models descending into madness as they consume their own outputs.
+Is democratizing access to models poisoning the very data necessary to train future models?

 ![img.png](img.png)